After 145 years one of the last remaining vestiges of the

 nation had begun to recover economically, Morse again asked Congress for

-an appropriation to help build a telegraph line from
+an appropriation to help build a telegraph line from Washington to

 Baltimore, forty miles away.
 This time, the legislators were "sold”

 on the idea and on February 23, 1843, they granted Morse $30,000 to build

 More than a year later, the first message was sent on May 24, 1844 and the